samyogacharya12/Twitter-demake-frontend/README.md

 Course Information
 This project is part of the CSC 532 - Advanced Topics in Software Engineering course at Louisiana Tech University (Ruston).
 The backend is being developed in multiple sprints using the Scrum methodology.

-<<<<<<< HEAD
-# Twitter Demake - Frontend
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.0.

-## Development server

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The application will automatically reload if you change any of the source files.

 ## Code scaffolding